- Northeast Ohio 216.444.7000

 You can treat your constipation at home by:

 - Increasing the amount of fiber and water to your diet.

 - Exercising regularly and increasing the intensity of your exercises as tolerated.

 - Moving your bowels when you have the urge (resisting the urge causes constipation).

-If these treatment methods don't work, laxatives can be added.
-Note that you should make sure you are up to date with your colon cancer screening.
-Always follow the instructions on the laxative medicine, as well as the advice of your healthcare provider.
+If these treatment methods don't work, laxatives can be useful.
+Always follow the instructions on your laxative medicine, as well as the advice of your healthcare provider.

 Irritable bowel syndrome (IBS)

-Irritable bowel syndrome (also called spastic colon, irritable colon, IBS, or nervous stomach) is a functional condition where your colon muscle contracts more or less often than “normal.”
+Irritable bowel syndrome (also called spastic colon, irritable colon, IBS, or nervous stomach) is a functional condition where your intestinal muscles contract more or less often than “normal.”
 Certain foods, medicines and emotional stress are some factors that can trigger IBS.

 Symptoms of IBS include: